 My Mom was an oil painter, showing work at galleries in New Mexico and Colorado.
-As a child, I remember loving the smell of linseed oil and listening to artists critique the work.
+I remember loving the smell of linseed oil and listening to artists critique the work as it was dropped off at galleries.
 I was allowed to paint with oils when I was 10 and sold my first painting in a public show when I was 12.
-My dad was an engineer, he taught me how to calculate square footage of stage backdrops (to order paint) and how to use power tools so I could stretch huge canvases.
+My dad was an engineer, he taught me how to calculate square footage for stage backdrops so I could order paint, and how to use power tools so I could stretch huge canvases.